taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 ---

 # Goal:
-The central aim of this analysis is to conduct an investigation into the transformation of crime in Seattle over time while discerning its geographical distribution across various levels of zoning.
-The study seeks to reveal patterns and trends that illustrate the dynamics of criminal activity within the city, extending its focus to smaller communities for a more detailed understanding.
+The central aim of this analysis is to conduct an investigation into the transformation of crime in Seattle over time while discerning its geographical distribution across various levels of zoning areas.
+The report seeks to reveal patterns and trends that illustrate the dynamics of criminal activity within the city, extending its focus to smaller communities for a more detailed understanding of the most vulnerable areas by crimes.

 # Data Introduction and Preparation:
 The analysis relies on crime data acquired from the Seattle Police Department, covering the period from 2008 to 2022.
 Each crime report is uniquely identified by a Report Number, and are categorized by both specific Offense Types and broader Offense Parent Groups.
 Notably, due to the granularity of Offense Types, the report opts for Offense Parent Groups to streamline the crime classification.